OTimmy/wireguard-socks5-proxy/README.md

 ## Description

 This Docker image allows the routing of application traffic through a VPN by utilizing a SOCKS5 proxy.
-It's ideal for conneting multiple individual applications to be routed trough one sinlge wireguard client.
+It's ideal for connecting multiple individual applications to be routed trough one sinlge wireguard client.

 ## Docker Compose File